vasyop/miniC-hosting/README.md

 ## Why?

 This project is made as an experiment to see if C can be learned easier if the lower level is covered in parallel.
+My current goal is to release a series of tutorials that teach C from the ground up, without having to take anything for granted.
+I strongly believe that understanding the thought process behind something makes learning it so much easier.

 ## Can I see it?